Navigation

 [Video] Running: warm up and cool down exercises

-Not sure what exercises or stretches to include in your running workout?
-Here I share two short warm up and cool down video routines to help you get the most out of your runs.
+Not sure how to warm up or cool down before and after running?
+Here I share two short warm up and cool down video routines to help you get the most from your runs.

-Starting and ending each run with an exercise routine can improve your performance and prevent common running injuries.
-The movements in these videos will also help you to stay flexible and recover more quickly afterwards.
+Starting and ending each run with a few simple movements can improve your performance and prevent common running injuries.
+The exercises in these videos will also help you to stay flexible and recover more quickly afterwards.

 runners trainers